DevExpress-Examples/devextreme-map-use-google-maps-api-to-create-autocomplete-functionality-for-addresses/Readme.md

 # Map for DevExtreme - How to use Google Maps API to create autocomplete functionality for addresses

-This example illustrates an approach described in the <a href="https://www.devexpress.com/Support/Center/p/KA18782">How to take advantage of map provider API features that were not implemented in the dxMap widget?</a> DevExpress Knowledge Base article and the Google <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete">Place Autocomplete</a> and <a href="https://developers.google.com/maps/documentation/javascript/places-autocomplete"> Places Library</a> articles.
+This example demonstrates how to use Google Maps API to create autocomplete functionality for addresses.
+Refer to the following Google articles to learn more: <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete">Place Autocomplete</a> and <a href="https://developers.google.com/maps/documentation/javascript/places-autocomplete"> Places Library</a>.

 <div align="center"><img alt="Map for DevExtreme - How to use Google Maps API to create autocomplete functionality for addresses" src="google-maps-api-to-create-autocomplete-functionality-for-addresses.png" /></div>